 But there are many ways to save on those expenses using credit card rewards, cash back and other perks.
 Here’s how a few football fans have done it.

-How fans score big
+How fans score big with rewards

 Rewards cards can help you save big on travel expenses if you regularly attend games and your favorite team’s stadium is in another city.